readthedocs/blog/read-the-docs-2018-stats.rst

 * 155,000 users (up from 103k, 50%)

-We have been battling spam quite heavily again this year, so these numbers might be a bit skewed.
+We have been battling spam quite heavily again this year, so these numbers are a bit skewed.

 ..
 Project.objects.count()
 ..
 User.objects.count()